 -A person riding in an enclosed cab attached to a motorcycle does not have to wear a safety helmet.

 -A motorcycle operator must wear an eye protective device unless the motorcycle is equipped with a windscreen of sufficient height and design that protects the motorcycle operator.
-When headlights are required to be on, a motorcycle operator cannot wear protective eye devices that are tinted or shaded to reduce the light transmission of the device below 35%.
+When headlights are required to be on, a motorcycle operator cannot wear protective eye devices that are tinted or shaded to reduce the light transmission of the device below 35 percent.

--Noise Limits: Every motorcycle must at all times be equipped with a muffler in good working order and in constant operation to prevent excessive or unusual noise.
+-Noise Limits- Every motorcycle must at all times be equipped with a muffler in good working order and in constant operation to prevent excessive or unusual noise.

-Other Important Laws While Going to or at the Sturgis Motorcycle Rally Trailer Laws
+Other Important Laws While Going to or at the Sturgis Motorcycle Rally

 -In addition to the regular trailer hitch or coupling device, every trailer that is towed on the public highways at a speed of more than 20 mph must be coupled to the towing vehicle with a safety chain, chains, cables, or an equivalent device.
-This requirement does not apply to a semitrailer having a connecting device composed of a 5th wheel and kingpin assembly that meets the requirements of the Interstate Commerce Commission.
+This requirement does not apply to a semitrailer having a connecting device composed of a fifth wheel and kingpin assembly that meets the requirements of the Interstate Commerce Commission.

-Other -No prohibition on wearing of headsets while driving
+-No laws on wearing headsets while driving

 -Radar detectors are permitted